navrit/dexter/README.md

 - Convert pixel values to be linearly proportional to exposure (using characteristic curve).
 - Take multiple flat field images (at multiple exposures).
 - Determine best size of ROI (N) and number of ROI.
 (M)
-- DONE *Correct for background trends from ROI by fitting a planar ramp.*
+- *Correct for background trends from ROI by fitting a planar ramp.*[DONE]
 - Calculate the 2D squared Fourier transforms of the ROI.
+[DONE]
 - Take the ensemble average of all these FT of ROIs NPS.
+[DONE]
-- Calculate 1D NPS.
+- Calculate 1D NPS by using the x=0 and y=0 values and/or averaging a few lines close to the axes (determined by the user).[DONE]

 ### DQE